Teknaf Upazila: Geography

 Teknaf Peninsula is one of the longest sandy beach ecosystems (80 km) in the world.
 It represents a transitional ground for the fauna of the Indo-Himalayan and Indo-Malayan ecological sub-regions.
 Important habitats at the site include mangrove, mudflats, beaches and sand dunes, canals and lagoons and marine habitat.
 Mangrove forest occurs in Teknaf Peninsula both as natural forest with planted stands and mostly distributed in the inter-tidal zone.
 The Teknaf Peninsula mangroves support the habitat of 161 different species of fish.
 Teknaf Wildlife Sanctuary is one of the oldest reserved forests in Bangladesh.

 Climate

-Teknaf has a tropical monsoon climate (Am) with warm, dry winters and warm, extremely rainy summers.
+Teknaf has a tropical monsoon climate (Am) with very warm, dry winters and hot, extremely rainy summers.